JamesKBowler/fxcollect/README.md

 ## fxcmminer v1.0

-The purpose of this software is to fully automate the collection of historical and live financial data from FXCM, then store these data in a database ready for back testing or live execution.
+The purpose of this software is to fully automate the collection of historical and live financial data from FXCM, then store these data in a database ready for backtesting or live execution.

 ### Setup
-I use an ESXi server for all my virtual machines, however this will run on any hypervisor or hardware:
+I use an ESXi server for all my virtual machines, however this will run on any hypervisor and most hardware.

 Specification:
    2x CPUs